simjanos-dev/LinguaCafe/README.md

-## Development note
-This got much more popular than I thought it would be.
-I expected maybe a dozen people who would be interested in it, and I was planning on developing it bit by bit.
-I will need some time to address every issue and add all the new requested features.

 ## LinguaCafe
-LinguaCafe is a free self-hosted software that helps language learners learn vocabulary by reading.
-It provides a set of tools to read, look up unknown words and review them later on as effortlessly as possible.
+LinguaCafe is a free self-hosted software that helps language learners acquire vocabulary by reading.
+It provides a set of tools to read, look up unknown words and review them later as effortlessly as possible.

 You can read about all the features of LinguaCafe in this [overview](https://simjanos-dev.github.io/LinguaCafeHome/).